bepo1337/tabsyn/generate_own_data.md

   - ie create dummy variable target ✅
 - adapt the info file with the numerical and categorical values ✅
 - check if test data is used somewhere ✅
-- is test set used as val in training?
-- set if validation set exists
-- train with minimal dataset that only contains few columns that everybody has: league, international competition, performance data and check if that works with the trainig
--
-- training without player id, name, last name, pseudonym to ensure that
-- maybe just train
-- add test data and add this to the path after pre processing it
-- train with real train data and create as many samples as are in there

-# Check if Validation set exists